SebastianHojer/GMD-1/Documentation/4_Milestone2.md

   - I decided to make an interface for interactables
       - This way it is easy to find all interactables as they all implement the interface
       - This could've been made with e.g. events, but I prefer inheritance as I don't have to handle subscribing methods etc.
-      - This way I ensure that all interactables have an Interact method
+      - This way I ensure that all interactables have an Interact method. \
 ![Interactable Interface](https://i.imgur.com/7AjhAyk.png)
   - I decided to make an interface for customers in the shop
       - This way I can make the player a customer and make sure that the player interacting with the shop has the needed methods like BuyItem.